A Portuguese Chronograph in obsidian, crafted from our proprietary material, Ceratanium®.

 IWC Schaffhausen | Portugieser Chronograph Ceratanium®

-IWC Schaffhausen has unveiled the Portugieser Chronograph Ceratanium®.
-Since its debut in 1998, this iconic chronograph, which has added a touch of sporty elegance to the brand's Portugieser collection, has been reborn as a limited all-black edition.
+IWC has introduced the Portugieser Chronograph Ceratanium®.
+Since its debut in 1998, this iconic chronograph, which has added a sporty elegance to the brand's Portugieser collection, has been reborn as a limited edition in an all-black specification.

 Advanced Material Redefines a Classic Chronograph

-This model features IWC’s proprietary Ceratanium® material used for the entire 41mm case, crown, and push-buttons.
-Ceratanium® is an advanced material developed by IWC, based on a special titanium alloy that is fired at high temperatures.
-It offers the lightness and robustness of titanium combined with the hardness and scratch resistance of ceramic.
-Furthermore, the dark, metallic finish achieved through firing creates a unique material aesthetic unlike any other.
+This model features IWC's proprietary material, Ceratanium®, used for the 41mm case, crown, and push-buttons.
+Ceratanium® is an advanced material based on a special titanium alloy, fired at high temperatures.
+It offers the lightness and robustness of titanium, combined with the hardness and scratch resistance of ceramic.
+Furthermore, its dark, metallic texture, created through firing, imparts a unique material feel unlike any other.

 The all-black design is meticulously applied to the dial, applied Arabic numerals, indices, and hands.

-Traditional design elements of the Portugieser Chronograph, such as the inner bezel with 1/4-second markings and the vertically arranged sub-dials, subtly emerge from the black background, further accentuating the beauty of its silhouette.
-Complementing this, a black rubber strap with a square pattern adds a refined touch to the overall chic appearance.
+Traditional design elements of the Portugieser Chronograph, such as the inner bezel with 1/4-second markings and the vertically arranged sub-dials, subtly emerge against the black background, further accentuating the beauty of its silhouette.
+The square-patterned black rubber strap complements the overall chic impression.

-Christian Knoop, Creative Director, commented, "The all-black execution emphasizes the chronograph's form, drawing the eye to its distinctive silhouette."
-The combination of timeless design and innovative materials expands the possibilities of this heritage chronograph.
+Christian Knoop, Creative Director, commented, "The all-black execution emphasizes the chronograph's shape, drawing the eye to its distinctive silhouette."
+The combination of timeless design and innovative material expands the possibilities of this heritage chronograph.

-The watch is powered by IWC’s in-house Calibre 69355.
-This robust and reliable chronograph movement features a column-wheel control mechanism, providing crisp tactile feedback with each button press.
-It employs a double-pawl winding system and offers a power reserve of 46 hours.
+The movement is IWC's in-house Calibre 69355, a robust and reliable chronograph mechanical movement designed with a column-wheel control mechanism that provides clear tactile feedback for button operation.
+It features a double-pawl automatic winding system and boasts a power reserve of 46 hours.

-IWC continues to push the boundaries of watchmaking, even venturing into material development to redefine the potential of the chronograph.
-This timepiece is a testament to that commitment, showcasing a new dimension for the maison's iconic model.
+IWC continues to push the boundaries of chronographs by venturing into material development.
+This timepiece is a testament to that commitment, showcasing the evolution of the Maison's iconic model.

 IWC Portugieser Chronograph Ceratanium®